-Reports are prepared and submitted by the Managing at each Board meeting in relation to the overall financial position and performance of the Company.
+Reports are prepared and submitted by the Managing Director at each Board meeting in relation to the overall financial position and performance of the Company.

-The Company listed in June 2022 and accordingly the Board has not specifically reviewed the entity's risk management framework for the year ended 30 June 2022.
+The Board has not specifically reviewed the entity's risk management framework for the year ended 30 June 2023.

-The Managing reviews and confirms to the Board that the Company's risk management and internal compliance and control system is operating efficiently and effectively in all material respects twice annually when half-yearly and year-end financial statements are prepared.
+The Managing Director reviews and confirms to the Board that the Company's risk management and internal compliance and control system is operating efficiently and effectively in all material respects twice annually when half-yearly and year-end financial statements are prepared.